jasnow/awesome-ruby-security-advisories/FAQ/FAQ.md

     k. "description:" - (Required/String) One or more paragraphs describing the vulnerability, usually from the CVE link and/or announcement.
+       - GHSA say: "type a description of the security vulnerability including its impact, any patches or workarounds available, and any references"

     l. "cvss_v2:" - (Optional/Float) Use the CVVS(V2) score for
        the vulnerability - Format: ##.#